 An extremely prolific songwriter, Gillen's material covers a wide range of topics, but tends to lean towards social commentary.
-His nine previous solo albums and two albums with Hope Machine have received radio play and glowing reviews all over the world.
+His ten previous solo albums and two albums with Hope Machine have received radio play and glowing reviews all over the world.
 His songs have also been featured on ABC-TV's "All My Children," MSG Network's "NYC Soundtracks," NPR's "Car Talk," the CMJ "Music Marathon" album, and Folk Alliance's "War and Politics" album.
 In 2012 his version of Woody Guthrie's "I Ain't Got No Home" was featured on Pete Seeger's "Pete Remembers Woody," an album of Pete Seeger's spoken stories about Woody Guthrie, interspersed with various artists performing the songs.
-His solo and co-written songs have also been recorded by several other Hudson Valley artists, including Solar Punch, The Yayas, Phil Dollard, Susan Kane, and Julie Corbalis.
+His songs have also been recorded by several other Hudson Valley artists.

-As a performer Gillen has played solo shows all over the U.S. and Europe.
+As a solo performer Gillen has played solo shows all over the U.S. and Europe.
 His first European Tour was supported by a NYFA (New York State Foundation for the Arts) grant.
 He has opened for a wide variety of artists including Merle Haggard, David Bromberg Big Band, Todd Rundgren, and Fred Eaglesmith, and he has performed on stage with Pete Seeger, Peter Yarrow, Tom Chapin, John Hall and other great folk and rock artists.
-He is equally at home on a big festival or theatre stage as he is at a house concert, farmers' market, or in the NYC subways as part of the Music Under New York program with Gillen & Turk.
+He is equally at home on a big festival or theatre stage as he is at a house concert, farmers' market, protest rally, or in the NYC subways as part of the Music Under New York program.
 He has built a substantial following with his spontaneity, soaring voice, storytelling, and ability to connect in many different venues and contexts.
-Besides his solo shows, he regularly performs as a member of Hope Machine, Gillen & Turk, Hot Rod Pacer, Guthrie's Ghost, and The Greenheart, whose "Tie The Trash" project brings Gillen to Nepal in 2017 and India in 2018.
-A recent project producing a song co-written by Grammy-winning songwriter and fiddler Lisa Gutkin and Woody Guthrie has led to he and Gutkin playing some shows as a duo.
-Gillen also plays as a sideman playing guitar, bass, and percussion with various NY metro and Hudson Valley artists.